 IB Roof with Solar PV and Solar Hot Water panels – Day 3

-By the time we got to the job site on the 3rd day of roof installation, the mounting racks were already in place and some Solar PV panels were also installed.
+By the time we got to the job site on the 3rd day, the mounting racks were already in place and some Solar PV panels were also installed.
 We had to work around them and in some cases actually move the racking system and Solar Panels, so we could get into tight spaces.

 We decided to weld a wide strip of IB membrane over parapet walls – one side would be welded while the other would remain not welded, but flipped over to the other section.
 This way the cut between house sections would always be watertight and with the addition of parapet caps, the wind driven water would never penetrate the roof.
 We also had to figure out how the “T” joint of the 3 house sections would work, and the overlapping joint covers were installed, each welded to its own section of the house.

-As we finished installing all roof flashings, the house was all watertight and almost ready for the transportation to the Solar Village in Washington DC, for 2009 Solar Decathlon.
+As we finished installing all roof flashings, the house was all watertight and almost ready for the transportation to the Solar Village in Washington DC.
 There was still a lot of work to be done, like all the heating, interior, and other construction work, but our part was over.
 I did plan to volunteer some of my time to help team Boston with building this beautiful home, but as the busiest time of the roofing season rolled on, I could harly find time for my full time job.
-I did not see the Boston Solar Home until I actually went to DC for the Solar Decathlon, during the Columbus Day weekend.
+I did not see the Boston Solar Home, until I actually went to DC for the Solar Decathlon, during the Columbus Day weekend.

 Quick highlights of the Boston Solar Home: